-Lease accounting includes estimates and judgments for determining the (1) rate used to discount the expected lease payments to present value, (2) lease term, and (3) lease payments.
+Lease and subscription-based IT arrangement accounting includes estimates and judgments for determining the (1) rate used to discount the expected lease and subscription payments to present value, (2) lease and subscription term, and (3) lease subscription payments.

-- The County uses the interest rate stated in lease contracts.
-When the interest rate is not provided or the implicit rate cannot be readily determined, the County uses its estimated incremental borrowing rate as the discount rate for leases. - The lease term includes the noncancelable period of the lease and certain periods covered by options to extend to reflect how long the lease is expected to be in effect, with terms and conditions varying by the type of underlying asset. - Fixed and certain variable payments as well as lease incentives and certain other payments are included in the measurement of the lease liability (lessee).
+- The County uses the interest rate stated in lease or subscription contracts.
+When the interest rate is not provided or the implicit rate cannot be readily determined, the County uses its estimated incremental borrowing rate as the discount rate for leases and subscriptions. - The lease and subscription terms include the noncancellable period of the lease or subscription and certain periods covered by options to extend to reflect how long the lease is expected to be in effect, with terms and conditions varying by the type of underlying asset. - Fixed and certain variable payments as well as lease or subscription incentives and certain other payments are included in the measurement of the lease liability (lessee) or subscription liability.

 The County monitors changes in circumstances that would require a remeasurement or modification of its leases.
-The County will remeasure the lease asset and liability (lessee) if certain changes occur that are expected to significantly affect the amount of the lease liability or lease receivable.
+The County will remeasure the lease asset and liability (lessee) or the subscription asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability or subscription liability.